-5 Tips For Getting Dressed for School (with a tactile sensitive child)
+Tips and Tricks For Getting Dressed for School (with a tactile sensitive child)

-Transitioning from summer to school is a big change and can be difficult for everyone.
+Getting dressed is a daily activity that can routinely cause stress for everyone involved.
+To intensify an already difficult situation, transitioning from summer to school is a big change in routine.
 Back to school often coincides with the weather getting colder.
 Transitioning from shorts, t-shirts and sandals to long sleeves, pants and sneakers.
 For our touch sensitive kiddos, this is a huge deal!

 Stressors like change in routine can exacerate sensory challenges.
-Below are some tips to help ease the transtision from summer to school clothes for your kids.
+Below are some tips to help ease the transition from summer to school clothes for your kids and ultimately promote independence and success with this daily life skill.

 1. Deep Pressure